 Providence Academy utilizes an online program called FACTS Family Portal for virtually all school related data.
 Teachers utilize the program for access to student information (e.g. medical, transportation, emergency contacts, etc.), attendance, and grading.
-Teachers at Providence are required to put a weekly syllabus on FACTS for each class, which gives parents access to their student's homework assignments, such as when a worksheet is due or when the next quiz is for a subject.
+Grammar and 7th-8th grade teachers are required to share a weekly account on FACTS for each class, which gives parents access to their student's homework assignments, such as when a worksheet is due or when the next quiz is for a subject.
+9th-12th grade teachers are required to record a weekly account of assignments and due dates in Google Classroom.
 Additionally, grading for assignments, quizzes, and tests are required to be in the gradebook within one week of the assigned due date.

 Student grading information is readily available to parents through FACTS family portal.
 This online program is a private and secure parents' portal that allows parents to see academic information specific to their children, while protecting their children's information from others.
 Part of the enrollment process is that each parent sets up a FACTS Family Portal account.
-Once created, parents have access to each of their students' attendance, homework, missing assignments, grades, report cards, and lesson plans for their students' subjects.
-Additionally, parents can see the school calendar, the staff and school directories, and the weekly newsletter.
+Once created, parents have access to each of their students' attendance, homework, missing assignments, grades, and report cards, for their students' courses.
+Additionally, parents can see the school calendar, the staff and school directories, and the monthly newsletter.
 They can also see the hot lunch menu for the month as well as order hot lunch for their students.